BookOps-CAT/bookops-worldcat/README.rst

 bookops-worldcat
 ================

-BookOps OCLC APIs wrappers
+| BookOps OCLC APIs wrappers.
-Focus on Search API and Metadata API
+| Focus only on selected functionality of the Worldcat Search and Metadata APIs.

 **WORK-IN-PROGRESS**